Mongán mac Fíachnai: Otherworld

 Two short tales survive which associate Mongán with the otherworld, both dating from the late 10th or early 11th century.

 One is Scél Mongáin, a story concerning Mongán and the poet Forgoll.
 This has the two meet a poor student whom Mongán takes pity on and sends to the otherworld to bring back gold, silver and a precious stone, the silver which the student is to keep for himself.
 Little occurs in the tale which concentrates on the magnificence of the otherworld.

 The second, Tucait Baili Mongáin ("What caused Mongán's Frenzy"), is said to take place in the year in which Ciarán of Clonmacnoise died and Diarmait mac Cerbaill became King of Tara following the death of Túathal Máelgarb, events dated to the year AD 549.
 Mongán's wife Findtigernd asks him to recount his journey to the otherworld.
 When they are at the hill of Uisnech, a supernatural hailstorm comes on.
 When it ends Mongán, his wife, his poet, and seven companions, find a hall ringed by trees.
 They enter, are greeted by the inhabitants, and Mongán is given to drink, after which he recounts his journey.
 Although it seems as though they are in the house for only a short time, when they leave a year has passed, and they are now at Rath Mor, Mongán's home near modern Larne, 150 miles away.

 Wives and children and poets

-In the tale of Forgoll and Fothad, Mongán is said to be married Breothigernd.
+In the tale of Forgoll and Fothad, Mongán is said to be married to Breothigernd.
 Tucait Baili Mongáin names his wife Findtigernd.
 The Banshenchas or Lore of Women contained in the Book of Leinster, attributed to a Leinster poet named Gilla Mo-Dutu (died 1147), also names Dub Lacha as Mongán's wife.